kweonwooj/kaggle_santander_product_recommendation/README.md

 - [DO] Data Exploration on train.csv
   - DONE
 - [DO] Split CV
-  - convert some train into test datatype(float to int)
-    - cols: age, ind_nuevo, antiguedad, tipodom, ind_actividad_cliente
-    - fillna(0) > Series.astype(np.int)
+  - [a] begin with pure random shufflesplit
-  - According to train/test relationship
+  - According to train/test relationship > no outstanding relationship
+  - [b] use 2016-05-28 as vld
 - [DO] Initial Benchmark
+  - RandomForest, XGBoost, Ridge, Logistic etc (base models)
+    - try on split_a and split_b
+  - Memory Issue!!
 - [DO] Simple Feature Aggregated submission
 - [DO] Feature Engineered v1